c3duan/Monitor/README.md

-UVAMonitor
+UCSDMonitor
-Search engine API and front-end for displaying the status of monitors from buildings across the University of Virginia Campus.
+Search engine API and front-end for displaying the status of monitors from buildings across the University of California, San Diego.

 monitor-api
 API with endpoints for accessing stream data